Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 If you are seven years late, the GIC will effectively double your debt.
 This can turn the debt from “do-able”… to impossible.

-The ATO have policies and procedures for remission of GIC.
+The ATO has policies and procedures for ATO GIC remission.
 Firstly, you need to look at your ATO statement and separate the original tax or GST bill (what the ATO calls primary tax) from the total debt.
 You can avoid a primary tax bill under very limited circumstances, but most of the time you will need to pay this.

 The remaining debt – the penalties and interest – can be negotiated.
 If you have been affected by death, illness (including a family member’s illness) or natural disaster the ATO will factor this in.